Subjects and Curriculum | Epsom College

 Years 7, 8 & 9

-The aim during these three years is to turn pupils into critical and independent users of computer technology.
-Pupils also learn the basics of writing code in several programming languages (JavaScript, Ruby, Python3).
-We explore the potential, and the limitations, of software and the results they produce – and we help pupils consider the application of these technologies to the wider world.
+The aim during these three years is to turn pupils into critical thinkers and understand some of the complex processes behind using a digital device, from binary numbers, to HTML and how processors work.
+Pupils learn the basics of writing code in several text-based programming languages (JavaScript, Ruby, Python3).
+They explore the potential, and the limitations, of software and the results they produce – and pupils consider the application of these technologies to the wider world.

 GCSE

-The Computer Science IGCSE isn’t a programming course, but a course in which fundamental programming concepts are learnt.
+The Computer Science IGCSE isn’t a programming course, but a dense and complex course in which fundamentals of computer systems and algorithms are learnt, which include programming concepts.
 It puts an emphasis on problem-solving using a computer, computational thinking and programming.
 Pupils develop computer-based solutions using algorithms and a high-level programming language (Python 3).

 They also explore data representation, data compression and encryption, data transmission, how a microprocessor works and the components needed to build it, as well as how the microprocessor works with a variety of other hardware (input, output, storage, sensors).
 Pupils also explore and understand the basics of AI, robotics, automated systems, cyber security and digital currency.